Lincoln man sets fire to apartment as deputies serve arrest warrant, authorities say

-A Lincoln man who was wanted on two counts of first-degree sexual assault of a child was taken to a local hospital Monday after he barricaded himself in an apartment and lit a fire as investigators tried to arrest him.
+A Lincoln man who was wanted on two counts of first-degree sexual assault of a child was taken to a local hospital Monday after he barricaded himself in an apartment bathroom and lit a fire as investigators tried to arrest him.

 Veonta Hopper, 39, is in critical condition because of smoke inhalation, according to Lancaster County Sheriff's Chief Deputy Ben Houchin, who said officers used a Taser on Hopper as they brought him into custody at the bustling Bridgeport apartment complex near 14th and Superior streets Monday morning.